Fasten your seatbelts and settle in with a snack again, you’re in for another long ride, smile. (I’ll try not to make it too bumpy!)

 I honestly can’t make this stuff up folks – I wouldn’t have known where to begin.
 I’m just reporting from the field as it were.

-Some functional medicine doctors think this latter may be driven by a cross-reactivity to gluten.
+Some functional medicine doctors think Hashi’s may be driven by a cross-reactivity to gluten.
 Apparently our thyroid protein looks like gluten, which may look like bacteria coats to our immune system, sigh – hope it tastes as good as we autolyse ourselves!
 But whatever the reason, I’m sorry to say it is very common, as is its opposite: Graves disease, the autoimmune form of hyperthyroidism (overactive thyroid).

 This is why I’m referring to this cluster for the moment as The Chronic Constellation.
 It’s also really late and I’m out of bright ideas and catchy names.
 This is not an official term – just a quick hook I thought of to hang it on, since it’s more than a Trifecta, and “Hexafecta” doesn’t quite roll off the tongue as well, nor cover it all.
 Plus, there’s even more to it.